 The Academic Initiatives team at the University of South Florida offers year-round academic engagement opportunities.
 Below are descriptions of our current programs and initiatives, including those in which we partner with other offices.

 The goal of this workshop is to enhance academic success skills and study strategies that will lead to improved academic performance in the spring semester.
 Achieve-a-Bull is a one day workshop offered in early January, before spring classes begin, to any first year student who received below a 2.5 GPA in the fall semester.
 The workshop is a partnership between Housing & Residential Education and the Academic Success Center.
 Occurs in the spring.

-The goal of this program is for residents to mix and mingle with their academic advisors from the College of Arts and Sciences.
+The goal of this program is for residents to mix and mingle with their academic advisors from various academic colleges.
 Attendees will be able to discuss any questions they have regarding coursework, research, or academic major over a cup of coffee.
 Occurs in the summer.

-The goal of this program is to engage students and faculty fellows in a conversation about the Common Reading book for the academic year.
+The goal of this program is to engage students and faculty fellows in a conversation about the Common Theme for the academic year.
+The Common Theme for this year is Identity and Community.
 Occurs in the fall.

 The goal of this program is to provide students with added opportunities to prepare for their finals exams.
 Professors from various departments are invited to give large-scale review sessions in subjects recommend by residents.
 Each semester students attend these review sessions in the residence hall areas and the Marshall Student Center.
 Occurs every semester during finals week.